kalpeamies/PoSSu-Portable-Saehkoe-Supply/development-notes.md

 Rest of the wires can be truncated using wire cutters.
 A few wires can be left uncut for possible future use.

 ## Casing
+Casing of the device is cut with a laser cutter from 3mm thick MDF panel.

 ![Image](images/casing.png)
 *Illustration of the casing, excluding front panel
 **Blue:** Floors (left: bottom, right: top)
 **Red:** Sides
-**Green:** Support pieces that surround the power supply keep the it in place
+**Green:** Support pieces that surround the power supply and keep the it in place
 **Purple:** Support beams that are located directly below the power supply to support its weight*

 ![Image](images/frontpanel.png)